 Unfortunately, throughout the years, career and technical education (CTE) programs have become stigmatized, funding has dried up, and parents, educators, and governments have ignored the important roles these jobs play in our country.

-Currently, the House Education and Workforce Committee is drafting legislation to reauthorize the Carl D. Perkins Act and we are hoping that the Committee will address this stigma and take steps to ensure that CTE programs are receiving the support and reforms that are needed.
+Recently, the House of Representatives passed legislation to reauthorize the Carl D. Perkins Act and we are hoping that both Houses will address this stigma and take steps to ensure that CTE programs are receiving the support and reforms that are needed.
 Businesses like ours need the opportunity to approach local high schools and CTE programs to discuss with parents and students what opportunities exist in the industry and in our local businesses.
 Business engagement needs to be a priority in this reauthorization and we look forward to working with Congress, states, and local governments to make the Perkins Act as robust and successful as possible.

 The building trades and especially masonry offer many advantages to young workers:

 - Steady work – always in demand as worker shortage expected long term

 - Rewarding work – pride in visible accomplishment

 - Benefits such as healthcare and retirement funds